 Healing Earth's environmental ethic draws upon the wisdom of both conservationists and preservationists.
 With conservationists, the Healing Earth ethic holds that human beings have a moral right to use Earth's natural resources for survival and well-being, as long as this use is sustainable.
 With preservationists, the Healing Earth ethic holds that the natural world has an intrinsic value that must be honored by setting aside areas of land and sea for protection from direct human intrusion.

 This 'both-and' approach to natural resource conservation and preservation reflects the three foundations of Healing Earth’s environmental ethic:

 - the value of sustainability balances nature’s intrinsic and instrumental values

 Each of these values are highlighted in a quote from section 140 of Pope Francis' encyclical letter Laudato Si':

 We take [ecosystems] into account not only to determine how best to use them, but also because they have intrinsic value independent of their usefulness . . . [s]o, when we speak of 'sustainable use', consideration must always be given to each ecosystem's regenerative ability.

 The intrinsic and instrumental values of nature, along with the value of sustainability, are the basis for more detailed ethical norms that help guide decisions about the maintenance and use of natural resources.
 These norms are expressed in the moral principles, goals, and virtues you have explored in the Healing Earth Introduction and the Biodiversity Chapter.

-As you study these moral norms, you will deepen your skill of ethical analysis and your ability to address the question posed at the end of the coltan case study that began this chapter:
+As you study these moral norms, you will deepen your skill of ethical analysis and your ability to address the questions posed at the end of the Coltan Case Study that began this chapter: